EMeyer316/Final-Project/README.md

 Project Overview:

-We examined the trends in outdoor air quality based on established air quality indicators from the U.S. Environmental Protection Agency (EPA).
-We also examined potential trends in the temporal associations between air pollutants and specific health effects in humans.
+We examined the trends in outdoor air quality over the past 40 years based on established air quality indicators from the U.S. Environmental Protection Agency (EPA).
+We also examined trends in ground and air traffic volume measurements over the same period and used decision tree machine learning technology to see if there was a linear relationship between traffic volume and air quality.

 Key Questions:

-What are the trends for Air Quality Indicators (AQIs) for the tristate area over the last 40 years?
+What are the trends for Air Quality Indicators (AQIs) nationwide over the last 40 years?
-What are the trends in the air quality-related health outcomes in the tristate area over the last 10 years?
+What are the trends in air and ground traffic volume nationwide over the last 40 years?
-Are specific air pollutant gases more closely associated with negative health outcomes than others in the tristate area?
+Does the relationship in trends between these two show any connection or relationship?

 Background: